List of Brazilian submissions for the Academy Award for Best International Feature Film: Submissions

+Anselmo Duarte's O Pagador de Promessas was the first Brazilian film to receive a nomination in the category.
+The film had won the Palme d'Or in 1962.

+O Pagador de Promessas or (Keeper of Promises, 1962), directed by Anselmo Duarte, was the first Brazilian submission nominated for Best Foreign Language Film, at the 35th Academy Awards.

-At the 71st Academy Awards, Central Station received a nomination, alongside Fernanda Montenegro in the Best Actress category.
-It marked the first time that a Brazilian actor was nominated for an acting category.
+At the 71st Academy Awards, Central Station (1998) received a nomination, alongside Fernanda Montenegro in the Best Actress category.
+It marked the first nomination for a Brazilian actress in an acting category.

-At the 75th Academy Awards, even though City of God was selected as the Brazilian submission, the film was famously snubbed and the decision was met with heavy criticism, since it was considered the category's front-runner.
+At the 75th Academy Awards, even though City of God (2002) was selected as the Brazilian submission, the film was famously snubbed and the decision was met with heavy criticism, since it was considered the category's front-runner.
 In the subsequent year, at the 76th Academy Awards, the film was nominated in four categories: Best Director for Fernando Meirelles, Best Adapted Screenplay for Bráulio Mantovani, Best Cinematography for César Charlone, and Best Film Editing for Daniel Rezende.

-At the 97th Academy Awards, Brazil won the award for the first time with I'm Still Here, while the film was also nominated for Best Picture and Best Actress (for Fernanda Torres), marking the first time that a Brazilian film, shot in Portuguese, was nominated for Best Picture.
+At the 97th Academy Awards, Brazil won the award for the first time with I'm Still Here (2024), while the film was also nominated for Best Picture and Best Actress for Fernanda Torres, marking the first time that a Brazilian film, shot in Portuguese, was nominated for Best Picture.

-Below is a list of the films that have been submitted by the Brazilian government for Academy Award consideration.
-The Brazilian nominee is selected annually by a committee assembled by the Brazilian Academy of Cinema.